 Select the Clock (History) icon next to the Compensation Information block.
 In the Change History part of the upcoming Compensation Information Changes dialog box, select the appropriate record (most likely the one due to job change) and choose the Edit button.
 In the upcoming Edit History of Compensation Information on <validity start date> dialog box, make sure to adapt the When would you like your changes to take effect? date to the <validity start date> and make the appropriate adaptions.
 For entering the employee’s previous data, you might consider the preceding history record.

 Save the data.

 Note

+For the countries AU, AE, FR, SA, in case you have chosen a job change event reason that includes the adaption of the FTE field value, this impacts also the compensation information of the employee; the existing pay components(s) might be updated automatically.
+It needs to be verified if the suggested values for Pay Group and (Pay Component) Frequency fit to each other.
+If they do not, Pay Group, (Pay Component) Amount and (Pay Component) Frequency need to be adapted manually as described in the above Caution.

+Note

+For the countries AU, AE, FR, SA, US: in case the Time Off content has been implemented in your Employee Central instance, and you have chosen a job change event reason that includes the adaption of the FTE field value to become less than 1, then the annual leave / vacation entitlement also decreases and has to be adjusted manually.

+Note

-In case corrections to the job information of an employee need to be made without going through any approval processes, the HR Administrator can perform these corrections and add a note to the updates performed.
+For country AU, in case corrections to the job information of an employee need to be made without going through any approval processes, the HR Administrator can perform these corrections and add a note to the updates performed.
 For this, the HR Administrator can proceed as follows:

 Log on to Employee Central as an HR Administrator.